 Fees shown are for SGX Singapore dollar stocks only.
 Fees may vary for foreign-listed stocks and foreign currency-denominated stocks.
 Updated as of 15 March 2021.

-Saxo Markets and Tiger Brokers both stand out here as the cheapest — they both charge 0.08% in fees.
-Tiger Brokers has a S$2.88 minimum, while Saxo has a S$5 minimum.
-(Tiger and Saxo are currently running zero-minimum promotions until 30 April 2021.
+Saxo Markets, Tiger Brokers, and Moomoo both stand out here as the cheapest — with S$5, S$2.88, and S$0.99 minimums respectively.
+(Tiger is currently running zero-minimum promotions until 30 April 2021.
 Saxo has an additional promotion where all clients get free access to real-time Level 1 prices for Singapore stocks and CFDs until 30 June 2021 — which works out to savings of $15 per month.)

 One feature about Saxo I’d like to highlight is their wide access to 37 exchanges around the world.
 So if you intend to invest outside of Singapore, Saxo might be more suitable for you.
-In comparison, Tiger Brokers offers more limited access to Singapore, China, Hong Kong, Australia, and the U.S.
+In comparison, Tiger Brokers offers more limited access to Singapore, China, Hong Kong, Australia, and the U.S; while Moomoo only offers access to Singapore, Hong Kong and the U.S. at this point.

 3. Market access